The National Choir Competition 2025, with a competing choir performing on stage

 Preliminary round

-Choirs are invited to submit two pieces of contrasting musical style for adjudication by our panel of judges.
-From these pieces, the judges will choose 16 Junior and 14 Senior Choirs to go through to the Grand Final.
+Choirs were invited to submit two pieces of contrasting musical style for adjudication by our panel of judges.
+From these pieces, the judges chose 16 Junior and 14 Senior Choirs to go through to the Grand Final.

 Take a look at the preliminary round rules here.